Publications

 The behavioral shift by these western corn rootworm-variant females has been observed in Illinois, Indiana, Michigan and Ohio.
 Soybean-variant western corn rootworm populations have not been reported in North Dakota to date.

-Volunteer corn or other grassy weeds growing in other rotational field crops such as soybean can be attractive to localized corn rootworm beetle infestations for egg laying or feeding on silks, leaves, or pollen.
+Volunteer corn or other grassy weeds growing in other rotational field crops such as soybeans can be attractive to local corn rootworm populations for egg laying or adult feeding on silks, leaves or pollen.
 Females from North Dakota corn rootworm populations most likely will not lay eggs in fields without corn.

 Early planted corn typically produces more vigorous root systems and higher yields.
-However, early planted corn can also result in early silk development and pollination and, in turn, allow these processes to occur before peak corn rootworm adult emergence.
-This can minimize the risk or extent of silk clipping and pollination interference by beetles.
+Planting corn early also can result in early silk development and pollination and, as such, allow these processes to occur before peak corn rootworm beetle emergence.
+This can minimize the risk of silk clipping and pollination interference.

 Corn Hybrid Selection

 Corn rootworm management can be achieved using transgenic (genetically modified) Bt corn, which has been modified to express a variety of crystalline (Cry) protein(s) derived from the bacterium Bacillus thuringiensis.
-Specific Cry proteins have been engineered into Bt corn hybrids because of their ability to selectively kill corn rootworm larvae that feed on roots of Bt hybrids.
-Recently, the first new Bt corn hybrid with RNA interference (RNAi) technology has been engineered for optimal control of corn rootworms.
+The Cry proteins that have been engineered into Bt corn hybrids were selected because of their ability to kill corn rootworm larvae specifically as they feed on roots of Bt hybrids.

-A Bt corn hybrid may express a single Cry protein or combination of multiple proteins, and can be engineered to target a single insect pest group (rootworm species) or multiple insect pests (corn rootworms and larvae of Lepidopteran insect pests, such as European corn borer).
+A Bt corn hybrid may express a single Cry protein or combination of multiple proteins, and can be engineered to target a single insect pest group (rootworm species) or multiple insect pests (corn rootworms and caterpillar pests such as European corn borer).
 Bt corn hybrids expressing a single protein, such as Cry3Bb1, mCry3A or Cry34/35Ab1, are specific to and kill only corn rootworms.

 A Bt hybrid with two or more proteins targeting the same insect group, such as those expressing Cry3Bb1 plus Cry34/35Ab1 or mCry3A plus eCry3.1Ab, is called a “pyramid” because all of these proteins are specifically toxic to corn rootworms.

 When a Bt corn hybrid contains two different protein types targeting separate insect pest groups, the hybrid is referred to as “stacked.”
-A Bt corn hybrid containing multiple rootworm-active Cry proteins and also protein(s) targeting other pests (e.g., larvae of Lepidopteran insect pests), or vice versa, is called a “stacked pyramid.”
-Bt corn hybrids also can be stacked with an herbicide-tolerant trait.
+A Bt corn hybrid containing multiple rootworm-active Cry proteins and also protein(s) targeting other pest types (e.g., caterpillers), or vice versa, is called a “stacked pyramid.”
+Bt corn hybrids also can be stacked with a herbicide-tolerant trait.

 If a Bt hybrid is used and unexpected corn rootworm populations or severe root injury occurs in a Bt corn field, contact the associated seed company and also NDSU Extension Entomology.